Louis Prette

-Louis Prette Jr. (born 31 July 1998 in Monte Carlo) is a Monégasque-Italian racing driver.
-He currently competes in the International GT Open championship.
+Louis Prette Jr. (born 31 July 1998 in Monte Carlo) is a Monégasque and Italian racing driver who competes in GT World Challenge Europe for Garage 59 as a McLaren junior.
+He is also the general manager of APM Monaco, his family business.

+Prette is mentored by 1998 24 Hours of Le Mans winner and fellow Monégasque Stéphane Ortelli.

 Biography

-Given his father's unprecedented success in Ferrari Challenge Asia-Pacific, Prette's career began in Asia with the Asian Formula Renault Series in 2016.
-Having taken third in the championship the following year, he graduated to Asian Formula 3 where he finished ninth in the standings before moving into GT racing – returning to Europe and following in his father's footsteps by contesting the European Ferrari Challenge, winning the championship by 3 points.
-He progressed to GT3 competition the following year, entering the International GT Open series with Vincent Abril.
+Given his father Philippe's unprecedented success in Ferrari Challenge Asia-Pacific, Prette's career began in Asia with the Asian Formula Renault Series in 2016.
+Having taken third in the championship the following year, he graduated to Asian Formula 3, where he finished ninth in the standings before moving into GT racing – returning to Europe and following in his father's footsteps by contesting the European Ferrari Challenge, winning the championship by three points.
+He progressed to GT3 competition in 2020, entering the International GT Open series with Vincent Abril.

-Outside of racing he is the Global Head of Retail for his grand mother Ariane's fashion company APM Monaco, based in Hong Kong.
+Outside of racing, Prette serves as general manager at his grandmother Ariane's fashion jewelry company APM Monaco, based in Hong Kong.